 The Happiest Little Boy

 This little boy came into the world totally chill and has been that way ever since.
 He is a big bag of smiles with a face that radiates sunshine.
-He is the youngest – adored by everyone – and totally knows it.
+This love is the youngest – adored by everyone – and totally knows it.
 He is the epitome of a “third kid”.
 He is my last little baby boy – and he turned five.

 Why is five such a big one?
 Because that means he has arrived.
 He is ready to go into the system.
 No passing go, no collecting $200.
 The next stop is kindergarten.
 Then – before we know it – he will be in middle school (and double digits) like the big one, getting big without permission.